-My sister is going to kill me for using that word.
-Moist.
+OK so my sister is going to kill me for using this word in relation to this vegan banana cake… Moist.
 Sorry sis.
-But really, there is just no other word that you can use when talking about that sticky, delicious texture that a good banana cake should have.
-Well le’ me tell you, this recipe has got it!
-It really is the most super moist banana cake I’ve ever had.
+But really, there is just no other word that you can use when talking about that sticky, delicious texture that a good banana cake recipe should have.
+Well le’ me tell you, this one has got it!
+It has a beautiful consistency that sets it apart from it’s drier relative: banana bread.

 OK, back to the cake.
-This is about as healthy as you can get for a vegan banana cake recipe and you won’t find one that’s more moist.
+This is about as healthy as you can get for a vegan banana cake recipe.
 AND, it’s made with spelt flour and topped with a delicious cashew cream frosting.
 You could totally skip the frosting as the cake is good enough on its own, but the frosting really does add extra – and guilt-free – deliciousness.

 It’s all about the bananas!